- Program Length: 24 weeks, part-time

 - Location: Continuing Education and Conference Center, Saint Paul campus

 - Webinars: CCAPS offers free webinars on a variety of topics to help you hone your business acumen.
-Catch up on past webinars including "Leading With Emotional Intelligence," presented on August 21.
+Catch up on past webinars or sit in on the live webinar, "Intentional Influence," on January 16 at noon.

 More data has been created in the past two years than in the entire history of the human race.* Learn to analyze that data like a pro and bring it to life through interactive data visualization.
 Students will build a robust portfolio of work to show potential employers and receive career planning services such as one-on-one career coaching.